What is Article 13? EU has passed a 'meme ban' copyright law

-The situation that many YouTubers warned about has just happened
+The situation that many YouTubers have warned you about has just happened - and it could change the way we use the internet forever.

 The Copyright Directive is designed to help protect creators of all kinds and to give them more control over how their content is used and shared, particularly online.
 But there are two Articles within the directive - Articles 11 and 13, which have been widely criticised by YouTubers and and even YouTube itself.